NoroffFEU/development-platforms/AWS-case-study.md

 With Amplify, you can configure a web or mobile app backend, connect your app in minutes, visually build a web frontend UI, and manage app content outside the AWS console.
 Ship faster and scale effortlessly—with no cloud expertise needed.
 (Source:
 [AWS amplify](https://aws.amazon.com/amplify/))

-Amplify Hosting supports the common SPA frameworks like React, Vue.js, Ionic and Ember as well as stastic site generators like Gatesby, VuePress and Jekyll.
+Amplify Hosting supports the common SPA frameworks like React, Vue.js, Ionic and Ember as well as statistic site generators like Gatsby, VuePress and Jekyll.

-If you havce existing code, and you want to deploy it through Amplify Web Hosting, then you can connect your git repository (GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit) to set up continuous deployment.
+If you have existing code, and you want to deploy it through Amplify Web Hosting, then you can connect your git repository (GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit) to set up continuous deployment.

 Other components provided by AWS Amplify:

 * Storage
   * Keep your app data synced with the cloud, manage your distributed data, and handle subscriptions and messaging.
 * Analytics
-  * Track user sessions and report on their behavior.
+  * Track user sessions and report on their behaviour.
 Set up custom attributes and analyze conversion funnels.
 * Authentication
   * Access ready-to-use workflows for MFA, single sign-on, forgot password, etc.
 * Push Notifications